 Mr. Clewner is a Vice President/Project Director and the Manager of the Boca Raton, FL Office.
 He was also the former Quality Management Coordinator for SCS’s Southeast Business Unit operations.
 He has a broad and diverse solid waste and environmental engineering background that includes projects in landfill and waste processing facility permitting and compliance.
-He has practiced solid waste engineering for over 15 years and environmental consulting for over 28 years.
+He has practiced solid waste engineering for 20 years and environmental consulting for 30 years.